homeworkmon/Fullstack-Open/part6/README.md

-# part 6 state management with redux
+# State management with redux